-The normal range for testosterone is 300 to 1200 ng/dL.
-If your testosterone falls anywhere within this range, your doctor might just brush off the normal results by saying that everything is “fine.”
+Let’s take testosterone levels, for example.
+The normal range for testosterone for an adult male is usually somewhere between 300 to 1200 ng/dL.
+If your testosterone falls anywhere within this range, your doctor might just brush off the complaints by saying that everything is “fine.”

-But it’s not fine.
-Sure, the numbers on the lab results are within normal ranges, but you don’t feel like the energetic, focused and vibrant person you used to be.
+But you still don’t feel fine.
+Sure, the numbers on the lab results are within the normal range, but you don’t feel like the strong, energetic, focused and virile person you used to be.

 Problem 1: The Gap